CM-IV/CM-IV/README.md

 I am interested in web development particularly involving TypeScript or Go, and I tend to focus most of my time here.

 - 🔭 I have recently attained my Bachelor's Degree in Computer Science with a Minor in Mathematics.
-- 👯 I’m looking to collaborate on applications involving Node APIs with relational DBs, implement data structures to help improve speed and reliability of code, or help with DevOps Adminstration.
+- 👯 I’m currently learning Rust.

 📫 How to reach me: